JupiterOne-Archives/docs-old/guides/entity-relationship-mappings.md

 - `"targetFilterKeys"`: Declares the properties to query when resolving the target entities

-- `"propertyMappings"`: Declares the properties to assign to target entities and provides the values used to search for the target entities
+- `"propertyMappings"`: Declares the properties to assign to target entities created by the mapper and provides the values used to search for the target entities

-- `"skipTargetCreation"`: Instructs the mapper to avoid creating the target entity when it does not already exist
+- `"skipTargetCreation"`: Instructs the mapper to avoid creating the target entity when none already exist

 ## Mappings